-The Applicant and/or the Cannabis operation is not the subject of, or a party to, any pending litigation filed by the City against the applicant or any of its principals to enforce the Pacifica Municipal Code; a pending code enforcement case against the applicant or any of its principals relating to illegal cannabis activity; or an outstanding balance owed to the City by applicant or any of its principals for any unpaid taxes, fees, fines, or penalties.
+Applicant, among other things, to comply with the Pacifica Municipal Code and to operate in compliance with applicable local and state law, including but not limited to operating only when in possession of a Cannabis Public Safety License, Cannabis Activity Permit, City of Pacifica business license, as well as any required state licenses or permits.
+Failure to comply with the terms of the Settlement Agreement could cause the Applicant to incur further costs in addition to any other civil or criminal remedy available to the City.
+Based on the foregoing, this finding can be made because the Applicant and/or the cannabis operation is not the subject of or a party to any of the following: pending litigation filed by the City against the applicant or any of its principals to enforce the Pacifica Municipal Code; a pending code enforcement case against the applicant or any of its principals relating to illegal cannabis activity; or owes an outstanding balance to the City for any unpaid taxes, fees, fines, or penalties.